webflorist/formfactory/README.md

 By default, the Vue instances and their Options are automatically generated using the `Form::generateVueInstances()` call you added to your master-template (see installation-instructions).

 You can however influence or manually initiate the generation of the Vue instance for a specific form by calling `Form::vueInstance('MyVueFormID')` sometime after he ´Form::close() call.
-This will return a PHP-object of class `Nicat\VueFactory\VueInstance` to which you can add additional Vue options (e.g. methods, computed, watch, etc.) by chaining the corresponding methods.
-See the documentation of [nicat/vuefactory](https://github.com/nic-at/vuefactory) for additional usage-instructions.
+This will return a PHP-object of class `Webflorist\VueFactory\VueInstance` to which you can add additional Vue options (e.g. methods, computed, watch, etc.) by chaining the corresponding methods.
+See the documentation of [webflorist/vuefactory](https://github.com/webflorist/vuefactory) for additional usage-instructions.

 Manual generation into JavaScript-code can be initiated by chaining the ˋgenerate()ˋ command at the end of the call.
 Be sure to wrap the call within script-tags in this case.
 Oherwise the code will be generated with your additions automatically with the 'Form::generateVueInstances()' call.